Grealish opens Man City account in rout of Norwich, and with new No. 10 up and running, so are the Premier League champions - NewsBreak

 Grealish opens Man City account in rout of Norwich, and with new No. 10 up and running, so are the Premier League champions

-MANCHESTER, England — Jack Grealish celebrated his first Manchester City goal by putting his fingers in his ears, but you can already tell he’s listening to Pep Guardiola.
-It’s probably not the way Grealish dreamt it — the ball bouncing off his knee and over the line to help City to a comfortable 5-0 win over Norwich City — but he won’t mind.
-Aside from the scruffy finish, it was otherwise a very typical Guardiola goal — threaded pass, followed by a cross from the byline finding a spare man at the back post — which suggests Grealish has been paying attention in the team meetings and that there is probably more to come.okcheartandsoul.com
+MANCHESTER, England -- Jack Grealish celebrated his first Manchester City goal by putting his fingers in his ears, but you can already tell he's listening to Pep Guardiola.
+It's probably not the way Grealish dreamt it -- the ball bouncing off his knee and over the line to help City to a comfortable 5-0 win over Norwich City -- but he won't mind.
+Aside from the scruffy finish, it was otherwise a very typical Guardiola goal -- threaded pass, followed by a cross from the byline finding a spare man at the back post -- which suggests Grealish has been paying attention in the team meetings and that there is probably more to come.www.chatsports.com

 Comments / 0